Independent Test Generation for RESTful APIs: Evaluation

-As shown in \Cref{fig:TGenEval}, \xone consistently outperforms previous techniques.
-In particular, \xone achieves high line coverage, over 70\%, across all benchmarks and substantially outperforms the previous state-of-the-art by $10\%$ or more for $4$ of out of $5$ applications. \xone also outperforms previous techniques in branch coverage in $3$ benchmarks and is near parity in the other $2$.
-The topline results for branch coverage in \emph{Person Controller} and \emph{User Management} are notably low for all techniques.
-We explore these results and reasons in more detail in \Cref{sec:covlimit}.
+As shown in \Cref{fig:TGenEval}, \projName consistently outperforms previous techniques in code coverage metrics.
+In particular, \projName achieves high line coverage, over 70\%, across all benchmarks except \emph{Project Tracking System} and \emph{Language Tool}, whose coverage are low for all systems, and substantially outperforms the previous state-of-the-art by $10\%$ or more for $4$ applications. \projName also outperforms previous techniques in branch coverage in $5$ benchmarks and is near parity in the remaining $4$. \addlater{The topline results for branch coverage in \emph{Person Controller} and \emph{User Management} are notably low for all techniques.
+We explore these results in more detail in \Cref{sec:covlimit}.} These results show that \projName can effectively explore REST services, achieving superior code coverage when compared to existing tools, and demonstrates its potential for REST API testing